boehs/stripper/README.md

 - You can write rust
 - You will be happy about writing rust
 - The number of pixels is static

+Edit: So it turns out my code is terrible and should be fixed